DrHyde/unicode-search/README.md

 by name, by character, or by code point, and see useful information about them.

+Most of the code is, of course, not Electron-specific, and it will also build a CLI version which I think is much more useful.

 # Installation / Development

 You will need make(1), a C pre-processer, `wget`, `node` and `npm` installed.